eclipse-tractusx/item-relationship-service/README.md

 ### Load Tests

 We use [Gatling](https://gatling.io/) for load testing.
-IRS load tests can be triggered manually via github workflow [IRS Load Test](.github/workflows/irs-load-test.yaml).
+IRS load tests can be triggered manually via GitHub workflow [IRS Load Test](.github/workflows/irs-load-test.yaml).
 Please see [IRS Load Tests README](irs-load-tests/README.md) for more information.